-Fort Bliss / McGregor Range: All hunters on Fort Bliss, including all of Unit 28 and portions of Unit 19 and Unit 34, are required to obtain an access pass and have proof of passing a state-certified hunter education course.
+McGregor Range portion of Ft.
+Bliss: All hunters on Fort Bliss, including all of Unit 28 and portions of Unit 19 and Unit 34, are required to obtain an access pass and have proof of passing a state-certified Hunter Education course.
 Mentor-youth hunters are not eligible.
-Hunters are required to wear a blaze-orange vest and are subject to security searches.
+Hunters are required to wear a blaze-orange vest, must register their weapons and are subject to security searches.
 McGregor Range (Unit 28) is open for big-game hunting by draw only (see species and season listings) and is considered on range.
-Hunters are required to visit https://ftbliss.isportsman.net/ to acquire an access pass and obtain access information, or email christopher.a.taylor154.civ@army.mil
+Hunters are required to visit ftbliss.isportsman.net to acquire an access pass and obtain access information, or email christopher.a.taylor154. civ@army.mil

-GMU 34: Grapevine Canyon (McGregor Range Buffer Zone): All hunters on Fort Bliss are required to obtain an access pass and have proof of passing a state-certified hunter education course.
+GMU 34: Grapevine Canyon (McGregor Range Buffer Zone): All hunters on Fort Bliss are required to obtain an access pass and have proof of passing a state-certified Hunter Education course.
 Mentor-youth hunters are not eligible.
 Hunters are required to wear a blaze-orange vest and are subject to security searches.
 This area is subject to closure by the Forest Service and/or Fort Bliss during military training events, and is accessible with military permission only.
-Hunters are required to visit https:// ftbliss.isportsman.net/ or email christopher.a.taylor154.civ@army.mil to acquire an access pass and obtain access information.
+Hunters are required to visit https://ftbliss.isportsman.net or email christopher.a.taylor154.civ@army.mil to acquire an access pass and obtain access information.